rakibhasan-0/yotei/docs/api-docs/docs/api/session.md

 locked: true

 text: |
-    Create a new review for
+    Create a new review for a session.

 body: